standard-for-public-code/standard-for-public-code/introduction.md

 ## Definition of public code

-Public code is both civic code (like policy or regulation) and computer source code (such as software and algorithms) executed in a public context, by humans or machines.
+Public code is both computer source code (such as software and algorithms) and public policy executed in a public context, by humans or machines.
 Public code is explicitly distinct from regular software because it operates under fundamentally different circumstances and expectations.

 ## Why public code?